lee-borlace/SafetyDiscussions/readme.md

 # Known Issues
 - Fabric UI DatePicker appears to have several bugs which I've not searched for workarounds for yet.
   - Doesn't let you disable it, so we hide it where we would usually disable it.

+  # TODO
+  - Date offset being passed from TS to .NET
+  -